hudson-newey/Bundle/README.md

 ### bundler commit

 A sample Bundler addon for `git`.
 This will add, commit and push your HEAD branch to origin.

+---

+**Footer Notes:**

+I will only increment the bundler version when there is a breaking change to the bundle.yaml.

+This includes:

+- Additional features to the bundle.yaml spec
+- Renaming of bundle.yaml keys
+- Removal of bundle.yaml keys

+This does **not** include:

+- Bug fixes
+- Changes to compiler support
+- Additional features to the bundler cli